Studies in Somatic Psychology – Somatic Psychotherapy Training and Case Consultation Group

 • Contemporary emotion and attachment theory as applied in therapy.

 • Use of contact and emotional attunement in therapy

 • The functional approach to working with armor: characterological and somatic interventions

 • Therapist’s use of self and finding his/her therapeutic style

-The group meets twice monthly on Wednesday mornings for 8 ½ months.
-There are two concurrent groups running from October 2017 through June 2018.
-There are up to seven participants allowed per group.
-Clock Hours: Per group session: 1.5 hours for a total of 25.5 hours for 17 group sessions.
-Tuition: $850 for 17 meetings.
-Student rate: $750.
+There are up to six participants allowed per group.
+Clock Hours: Per group session: 1.5 hours for a total of 24 hours for 16 group sessions.
+Tuition: $960 for 16 meetings.
+Student rate: $800.

 Within a small group training and case consultation format, each participant will:

 Location: Zoom or 1033 SW Yamhill Street, suite 402, Portland, Oregon 97205

 Daniel Schiff PH.D.